jeremytammik/tbc/a/1764_rebar_curves_wizard_zip.md

 ####<a name="6"></a> Displaying an RFA Family Instance in DA4R

-[Forge Design Automation for Revit or DA4R](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.55) supports RVT file porcessing, but not RFA.
+[Forge Design Automation for Revit or DA4R](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.55) supports RVT file processing, but not RFA.

 This begs the question: